 1. STRATEGY USED TO ACHIEVE THE MANAGEMENT OBJECTIVE:

-The investment strategy is based on active management encompassing a disciplined approach to selecting stocks in the real estate sector that takes account of financial and non-financial analyses from within a wider investment universe than that of the benchmark index.
+The investment strategy is based on an active management style that takes a systematic and disciplined approach to stock-picking.
+The research and investment universe is broader than that of the benchmark index.